-Sampling strategy chosen for Other regions sampling is concurrent sampling of catches at sea.
+Sampling strategy chosen for sampling is concurrent sampling of catches at sea.

-Data will be collected by staff from SFI by sampling on board of commercial vessel operating in relevant area.
-Information to be collected is:
+Data will be collected by staff from NMFRI by sampling on board of commercial vessel operating in the area.
+Information to be collected are:

-- total weight of discards and landings by all species caught, - separate length distributions of discard and landings by G1, G2, G3 species.
+- total weight of discards and landings by all species caught,

+- separate length distributions of discard and landings by G1, G2, G3 species.